 Natural gas guide

 For both private and commercial use, we utilise raw materials that our planet provides us with.
-A typical example of such resources is natural gas, which has recently become an important focus of media reports, as it continues to be an essential part of our security of supply.
+A typical example of such resources is natural gas, which has recently become an important focus of media reports, as it continues to be an essential part of our energy supply.

 But what exactly is natural gas?
 What are the valuable, but possibly also questionable properties of natural gas?
 And how can this substance be extracted?
-Are there specific regulations on how to safely explore, transport and use the substance?
-We at Compur Monitors have compiled this detailed guide for interested parties.
-If you have any further questions, we will of course be happy to provide you with competent and specific advice.
+Are there specific regulations on how to safely explore, transport and use this substance?
+Here, we at Compur Monitors have compiled some information for you.
+If you have any further questions, we be happy to provide you with competent and specific advice.

 Historical facts about natural gas

 Good to know: Even though many people believe that the formation of natural gas is a constant process, the formation processes surrounding natural gas deposits on our planet are already complete.
 The natural gas we use today was formed millions of years ago.
 It is estimated to be between 15 million and 600 million years old.
-So today we are consuming ancient raw materials whose deposits are also limited.
+So today we are consuming ancient raw materials the deposits of which are limited.

-Even though natural gas is millions of years old, the period in which it has been used commercially by humans is comparatively short.
-The first wells for the extraction of natural gas are said to have been drilled in the third century BC.
-Chinese workers planned to use natural gas as a source of energy, for example to fire salt pans.
-The start of commercial natural gas extraction by America, traditionally an established gas-producing country, was in the 19th century.
-The first natural gas companies and pipelines were established.
+Even though natural gas is millions of years old, the period in which it has been used commercially by humans is pretty short.
+The first wells extracting natural gas are said to have been drilled in the third century BC.
+Chinese workers planned to use natural gas as a source of energy, for example to heat salt pans.
+The commercial natural gas extraction started in America, traditionally an established gas-producing country, in the 19th century.
+The first gas companies and pipelines were established.

 Germany did not start using natural gas as a fossil fuel until the early 1960s.